Plan Today for Tomorrow's Flood

 Community Resilience - The ability to adapt to changing conditions and be prepared to withstand, and recover from, disruptions due to emergencies.

 The Community Planning and Revitalization Division continues to work with Vermont communities and partners to incorporate the lessons learned from past flooding to make communities safer, reduce the cost of future damage and protect vital areas of economic activity and community services.
-Planning initiatives currently underway include:
+Our planning initiatives include:

 Rebuilding Stronger – The following documents, produced with help from the EPA-Smart Growth Implementation Assistance (SGIA) program and FEMA, offer guidance to Vermont's local and state governments in preparing for future flooding

-- Guidance for State Agencies: Vermont State Agency Policy Options - prepared by Gavin Smith and associates at the University of North Carolina Coastal Hazards Center with the cooperation of Vermont state agencies
+- Guidance for State Agencies: Vermont State Agency Policy Options - prepared by Gavin Smith and associates at the University of North Carolina Coastal Hazards Center with the cooperation of Vermont state agencie

 - Guidance for Municipalities: Disaster Recovery and Long Term Resilience Planning in Vermont - prepared by SRA/Clarion Associates with the cooperation of municipalities and organizations in the Mad River Watershed.

 The Vermont Downtown Action Team [V-DAT] – building action-oriented plans to strengthen the identity and economic vitality of eight downtowns and villages affected by Tropical Storm Irene.
 For more information about the eight communities and the work of the Vermont Downtown Action Team please click here.